Malcolm206/Predicting_California_Wildfires/README.md

 ## Model Evaluation

 We tried several model: a logistic regression model, a K Nearest Neighbor (KNN) model, a Decision Tree classifier, and a Random Forest Classifier.
 To validate the models, we used cross validation using `cross_val_scores` with the logistic regression model and the knn model.
-The Decision Tree classifier and the Random Forest classifier had parameters tuned and validated using GridSearchCV.
+The Decision Tree classifier, Random Forest classifier, Adaboost, GradientBoosting, and XGBoost Classifier had parameters tuned and validated using GridSearchCV.

 The best model is the logistic regression.
 While all the models had very close recall scores, the logistic regression model was slightly higher with a score of ~80%.